How to Handle HittingJul 11, 2022

 How you apply the above tips will change slightly, based on your child’s age and developmental level.
 If you have a toddler who hits, you will keep your language more direct, simple, and to-the point.
 If you have an older child who hits, you may be able to use a little more language, and, may be able to be more hands-off in the problem-solving process.
 Regardless of age, remember that your reaction should be calm and consistent.

 This post is just the tip of the iceberg (see what I did there?) on what we cover in our ‘Parenting 101’ course.
-Check it out, and the free video from our course, “Praises and Prizes,” to learn more!
+If you haven't already, check out the free video from our course, "Love, Like, Enjoy" here: Watch Free Video from Course

 -Dr. Erin Avirett